 By the time we opened Hour to Midnight-Room Escape Games in May of 2016, we had hoped we would already be running three out of our four planned escape the room games.
 However, this is not the case.
 My business partner and I both have day jobs, and while we are used to working hard, nothing had prepared us for what was in store for us in creating Hour to Midnight - Room Escape Games in beautiful Portland, Oregon.
-Before I get too deep into what happened, and why I'm saying all this, let me flash back to 2004 and tell you a little story....
+Before I get too deep into what happened, and why I'm saying all this, let me flash back to my childhood and tell you a little story....

 I grew up with a joy of Halloween, I loved making haunted houses for my friends and family to explore.
 I built all sorts of crazy things, most of which were fairly low-tech, and not really anything special (especially with today's standards).
 Over the years of my childhood and early teens, I started helping out with other local haunted houses and creating slightly better original ones for local charities.
 Fast forward to 2004 when I designed and built my first major haunted house at a major venue at Jantzen Beach, and met my now business partner, Ed Wolf.
 We found we worked well together and formed a company called FrightFX LLC.